 Please follow & like us :)

 Welcome to The Boating Association.
-Here you will be able to keep up to date with latest news, upcoming events, legislation, blogs and more.
+Here you will be able to keep up to date with the latest news, upcoming events, legislation, blogs and more.

-The Boating Association was set up 70 years ago to promote co-operation and comradeship between all river users and all associated waterways, to ensure the extension, development and improvement of these waterways and of their facilities and amenities so as to make the waterways safer and more pleasant.
+The Boating Association was set up over 70 years ago to promote co-operation and comradeship between all river users and all associated waterways, to ensure the extension, development and improvement of these waterways and of their facilities and amenities so as to make the waterways safer and more pleasant.
 The Boating Association represents the collective individual interests of all Members in all matters relating to boating and the use of the waterways.

 BSS Examination COVID-19 Suspension Lifted

 Boat Safety Scheme (BSS) Examinations, suspended in the COVID-19 related lockdown, have now resumed for most boat owners, but they will happen in a ‘new normal’ framework based on the latest Government guidance.